APogue/APogue.github.io/_posts/posts/2024-10-25-Protest-activities-UC-State-policy.md

 	- SJP take, anti-Muslim education is optional (is it?)

-- What is the point of discrimination training if the university doesn't even enforce its own policy on remedial anti-discrimination training

-### State policy

 ### UC policy

+- Drake's policing with safety policy

 ### UCLA Policy

+- UCLA campus safety report

+- UCLA 4 point plan

+	- Myers appointed to address campus climate

+- What is the point of any of the above if the university doesn't even enforce its own policy on remedial anti-discrimination training

 - The UC non-discrimination policy